OriginProtocol/security/templates/Contract-Code-Review-Example.md

 - [ ] Check OpenZeppelin [security vulnerabilities](https://github.com/OpenZeppelin/openzeppelin-contracts/security/advisories) and see if any apply to current PR considering the version of OpenZeppelin contract used.

 #### Deploy
-- [ ] Check that any deployer permissios are removed after deploy
+- [ ] Check that any deployer permissions are removed after deploy

 #### Authentication